-- 1 Make sure you have downloaded ZENworks\Inventory\Only\Agent\Windows.exeto the target Windows device.
-If you have not, see "Downloading the Module from a ZENworks Server" on page 138. - 2 Make sure the location of msiexec.exe on the target machine is in the path variable of the target machine. - 3 At a command prompt, run ZENworks\Inventory\Only\Agent\Windows.exe to launch the installation program. - The installation program requires no user interaction. folder). - 4 After the installation program completes its execution, register the Inventory-Only Agent (IOA) device.
-In the command line go to C:\Program Files (x86)\Novell\ZENworks\bin and run the following command:
+- 1 Make sure you have downloaded to the target Windows device.
+If you have not, see "Downloading the Module from a ZENworks Server" on page 133. - 2 Make sure the location of msiexec.exe on the target machine is in the path variable of the target machine. - 3 At a command prompt, run to launch the installation program. - 4 After the installation program completes its execution, register the Inventory-Only Agent (IOA) device.
+In the command line go to and run the following command: - To run this command, either specify an authorization key for the secure registration of the device or ensure that the device is added in the list of pre-approved devices. - Credentials of an administrator account need to be provided while running this command.